Ingredients

 Feta Cheese

-Greek feta is traditionally a goat's milk or sheep's milk cheese.
+Greek feta cheese is traditionally a goat's milk or sheep's milk cheese.
 Much of the mass marketed cheese available today is, however, cow's milk cheese.
 True feta is a lovely rich crumbly cheese and is usually lower in fat than other cheeses, having about 6 grams per ounce.

-Feta is a "brined" cheese, meaning that it is cured in a salt water and is, as a result, very salty.
-An ounce of tangy feta usually has over 300 mg of sodium per ounce (compared to a Swiss or cheddar with between 100 and 200 mg of sodium per ounce).
+Feta cheese is a "brined" cheese, meaning that it is cured in a salt water and is, as a result, very salty.
+An ounce of tangy feta cheese usually has over 300 mg of sodium per ounce (compared to a Swiss or cheddar with between 100 and 200 mg of sodium per ounce).

 1 ounce feta cheese = 75 calories, 6g fat, 4g sat fat, 1g mono fat, 4g protein, 1g carbohydrates, 316mg sodium, 25mg cholesterol